 Incremental improvements do have an important role, however.
 They point the way to more radical change.
 If you were trying to develop a cure for, say, rheumatoid arthritis, you would have been scouring the nation, or the world, for word on what treaments were working and to what extent.
 If you learned of a minor improvement associated with taking some drug, that could be the essential item of knowledge that could lead to your making a huge integration that led to a radical improvement.

 The mass experimentation I’m talking about is just: a large number of independent, private decisions. lt’s a Darwinian process: the more “mutations” are tried, the better the success rate overall.

 In the 1980s when “personal computers” got started, we had that kind of competition in place, and the extinction of laggard firms was continual and widely noted.
 No Board could have predicted the quick disappearance or exiting from the “microcomputer” field of such hardware and software leaders as: Northstar, Tandy/Radio Shack, Digital Research (CP/M), Magic Pencil, Lotus 1-2-3, PageMaker, Atari, Osborne, Altair, Wordstar, CBasic, Commodore, KayPro, Sinclair, Xerox, and IBM.
-If a government commitee had required a decade of testing of each new computer product, we would still be in the age of the abacus.
+If a government committee had required a decade of testing of each new computer product, we would still be in the age of the adding machine.

 The path to genetic cures and radical life extension begins with the abolition of that Servant of Death: the FDA.

 As a significant first step, an enormous amount of good could be achieved by slapping back the huge power grab the Death Agency made in 1962.
 It was then, under President Kennedy, that the agency vastly expanded its reach by, for the first time, setting itself up as the dictator over not just the safety of drugs but their “efficacy.”